 This function takes the user query, embeds it (using document_mode=False), and searches ChromaDB.

 # --- 6.
-Define Retrieval Function ---
+Define Retrieval Function ---defretrieve_documents(query: str, n_results: int =1) -> list[str]:

 print(f"\nRetrieving documents for query: '{query}'")

-embed_fn.document_mode = False # Switch to query mode
+embed_fn.document_mode =False# Switch to query modetry:

 results = db.query(query_texts=[query], n_results=n_results)